-Note that the bolt-hole pattern is offset from the center.
+Note that the two larger bolt-hole patterns are offset from the center.
 This allows you to position the plate either forward or backward depending on the balance point of your telescope.
-Attach this plate with four $1/4-20 \times 5/8$ " socket head cap screws.
+Attach this plate with four $1/4-20 \times 5/8"$ socket head cap screws.

-16" DOVETAIL FOR LOSMANDY D SERIES PLATES (DOVELM16S)

-This Astro-Physics plate attaches to the 900 and Mach1GTO mounts.
+16" DOVETAIL FOR LOSMANDY D SERIES PLATES (DOVELM16S) This Astro-Physics plate attaches to the 900 and Mach1GTO mounts.
 If you already own one of the longer Losmandy DAP series (fits larger Astro-Physics refractors), DC series (for Celestron 8" or 9.25" SCTs) or DM series (for Meade 8", and 10" SCTs) plates, this is the mounting plate for you.